st3v3nhunt/dotfiles/README.md

 simple, to save the session run `prefix + Ctrl-s` and restore the session, run `prefix + Ctrl-r`.
 Sessions should be saved prior to machine restart.

+If it isn't working try reloading tmux config with `prefix + I`.

 ## Manual steps

 * Install Bomgar client